 “Then again, all forecasts of investment results are wrong wrong wrong (although I hope not completely pointless),” writes Morningstar’s John Rekenthaler.
 “If portfolios have 40 possible annual payoffs, ranging from negative 15% to positive 25%, each equally likely (altering the odds doesn’t change the point), then a simulation will match the actual 30-year outcome once in 1048 draws.”

 Seeking To Protect Your Portfolio During Heightened Volatility

-NUSI can act as a complement to traditional equity and fixed income allocations or as the ideal protective hedge for investors with heavy exposure to technology and growth stocks because the fund is a “rules-based options trading strategy that seeks to produce high income using the Nasdaq-100 Index,” according to Nationwide.
+NUSI can act as a complement to traditional equity and fixed income allocations or as a hedge for investors with heavy exposure to technology and growth stocks because the fund is a “rules-based options trading strategy that seeks to produce high income using the Nasdaq-100 Index,” according to Nationwide.

 Covered call strategies can potentially augment a portfolio during periods of heightened volatility.
 The covered-call options allow an investor to hold a long position in an asset while simultaneously writing, or selling, call options on the same asset.

 Moreover, NUSI can augment income and stabilize volatility in portfolios that are often evenly split between equities and fixed income assets.

 This article was prepared as part of Nationwide’s paid sponsorship of ETF Trends.

 Opinions expressed are subject to change at any time, are not guaranteed, and should not be considered investment advice.